A commentary on government

 Port Augusta, South Australia; Photographed 2016/09/12

-I am thinking here of two governments in particular, the USA and Australia; being Australian, my thoughts are shaped more by that government than any other.
+I am thinking here of two governments in particular, the USA and Australia; being Australian, my thoughts are shaped more by the various governments we've had in Australia than any other.

 Both the Australian and USA governments have become corrupt.
 They both serve the wealthy rather than the poor, and they serve corporations rather than individuals.
 They both shamefully manipulate public opinion by any means available to them, without any thought of ethics.
 In both countries the major parties have lost the idea of basic principles by which to stand, and will stand for anything that they think might give them the most votes.